AlexandriaDAO/core/src/tests/plan.md

 - Lazy loading all apps, and loading blur to clear instead of top to bottom.
 - Create a canister that indexes the SBTs, and an an associated count next to the NFTs, so we know how many likes each NFT has and display that next to them.
 Then sort by most liked.
 - Put another amount selector by the show more button on permasearch.
+- Just more efficient loading, maybe lossless compression, or lower res on heavy assets.
+Maybe make this a setting for people based on how good their internet is.
 - Need to combine emporium with main app modules (eventually, not now.).
 - Authmenu.tsx open back up the dashboard and profile.
 - Add the icrc3 canisters to the cycles manager.